 Additionally, Florida law protects you from seemingly neutral layoffs or furloughs that have a disproportionate impact on people in a protected category.
 This is called “disparate impact.”
 For example, if the selection criteria an employer used when deciding who to lay off resulted in a disproportionate number of women losing their jobs, a woman who was let go could have a wrongful termination claim.

-The federal Worker Adjustment and Retraining Notification Act (“WARN”) requires employers with at least 100 full-time employees provide at 60 days’ written notice of certain plant closings and mass layoffs.
+The Federal Worker Adjustment and Retraining Notification Act (“WARN”) requires employers with at least 100 full-time employees to provide at least 60 days’ written notice of certain plant closings and mass layoffs.
 While there are some exceptions to this rule, if you were part of a mass coronavirus layoff and did not receive 60 days’ notice, you may have a wrongful termination claim.